Mission

 Challenge Yourself - Walk The Arderins

-Hillwalkers can log Arderins as they complete them on the MountainViews website.
+Hillwalkers can log Arderins as they complete them on the MountainViews website and through your MI digital log.
 There will be recognition of successful completion of the Arderins on an ongoing basis.
 To date (August 2020) 9 hillwalkers have completed all 406.
 Generally, responsible hillwalkers enjoy unhindered access to Ireland’s mountains and upland areas, due to the goodwill and tolerance of the landowners.
 Maintaining access and good relations with landowners and local communities is a shared responsibility among hillwalkers.
 Even though some routes are well-established, this does not confer a legal right of entry.